-The second reason for an LLM to provide false information may be that, at times, there may be many ways to complete a sentence correctly, but fewer ways to complete it incorrectly.
+The second reason for an LLM to provide false information is that at times, there may be many ways to complete a sentence correctly, but fewer ways to complete it incorrectly.
 Therefore, it might be that a single incorrect completion may have a higher likelihood than any of the correct completions (when considered separately).

 Finally, since it is common for an LLM to not use the maximal probability for the next word, but to sample according to the distribution over the words, it may sample words that result in false information.

-In this paper we present our Statement Accuracy Prediction, based on Language model Activations (SAPLMA).
+In this paper we present our Statement Accuracy Prediction, based on Language Model Activations (SAPLMA).
 SAPLMA is a simple yet powerful method for detecting whether a statement generated by an LLM is truthful or not.
 Namely, we build a classifier that receives as input the activation values of the hidden layers of an LLM.
 The classifier determines for each statement generated by the LLM if it is true or false.
-Importantly, the classifier is trained on out-of-distribution data, which allows us to focus specifically whether the LLM has an internal representation of a statement being true or false, regardless of the statement's topic.
+Importantly, the classifier is trained on out-of-distribution data, which allows us to focus specifically on whether the LLM has an internal representation of a statement being true or false, regardless of the statement's topic.

-In order to train SAPLMA we compose a dataset of true and false statements from 6 different topics.
-Each statement is fed to the LLM, and its hidden layer's values are recorded.
+In order to train SAPLMA we created a dataset of true and false statements from 6 different topics.
+Each statement is fed to the LLM, and its hidden layers' values are recorded.
 The classifier is then trained to predict whether a statement is true or false only based on the hidden layer's values.
 Importantly, our classifier is not tested on the topics it is trained, but on a held-out topic.
 We believe that this is an important measure, as it requires SAPLMA to extract the LLM's internal belief, rather than learning how information must be aligned to be classified as true.
-We show that SAPLMA, which leverages the LLM's internal states, results in a better performance than prompting the LLM explicitly whether a statement is true or false.
+We show that SAPLMA, which leverages the LLM's internal states, results in a better performance than prompting the LLM to explicitly state whether a statement is true or false.
 Specifically, SAPLMA reaches accuracy levels of between 60\% to 80\% on specific topics, while few-shot prompting achieves only slightly above random performance, with no more than a 56\% accuracy level.